jorgehatccrma/pyGrFNN/docs/index.rst

 pyGrFNN documentation
 =====================

-**pyGrFNN** is a pure Python implementation of a Gradient Frequency Neural Network (GrFNN), introduced by Large, Almonte and Velasco in
+**pyGrFNN** (pronounced "pie-griffin") is a pure Python implementation of a Gradient Frequency Neural Network (GrFNN), introduced by Large, Almonte and Velasco in

    Edward W. Large, Felix V. Almonte, and Marc J. Velasco.
    *A canonical model for gradient frequency neural networks.*
    **Physica D: Nonlinear Phenomena**, 239(12):905-911, 2010.

-These networks can be used to compute a time-frequency representation (TFR) of an input signal (e.g. audio or an onset signal).
+These networks are perceptual models that can be used to compute a time-frequency representation (TFR) of an input signal (e.g. audio or an onset signal).
 Unlike other TFRs, GrFNNs can generate energy at frequencies not present in the input signal via mode-locking.
-This property allows them to show behaviors similar to ones documented in music perception literature, making them good candidates for computational models of human perception.

-The code is loosely based on the *Nonlinear Time-Frequency Transformation Workbench* (unpublished), Matlab code obtained from Marc Velasco on early 2014.
-Compared to that code, this code base is incomplete, as I'm primarily interested in rhythm processing.
-That said, the package has been designed to be easily extended.
+If you need to cite this package, please use the following reference:

+   Jorge Herrera, Ge Wang and Edward Large. *GrFNNs as a Framework For Nonlinear Audio Signal Processing.* **Proceedings of the 16th International Society for Music Information Retrieval Conference (ISMIR 2015)**, Malaga, Spain.

 ..
 Contents: